getshifter/actions/README.md

 ## Start Sfhiter WordPress action

-Start Shifter's WordPress and store WordPress URL in the environment variable `SHIFTER_APP_URL`.
+Start Shifter's WordPress and store WordPress URL in the outputs `SHIFTER_APP_URL`.
 If WordPress is already running, get the URL.

 ### Requirements environment variable